 The calculation of SGR is based on three assumptions:

 No Change in the Capital Structure

 The main assumption of the SGR is that the business grows only by investing the amount that it earns.
 That means the business does not change its capital structure.
-Business does not raise any additional equity or borrows external funds.
-The retained earnings are the only source of the capital, which earns the return by reinvestment.
+Business does not raise any additional equity or borrow external funds.
+The retained earnings are the only source of capital, which earns the return by reinvestment.